masato1122/Examples_QE/examples/band_structure2/README.md

 You can find that the number of states below the Fermi level is same as
 $N_{el} N_{k} / 2$, where $N_{k}$ is the number of kpoints calculated and
 the factor 2 denotes the number of spins.
-If the spin is considered in the calculation, the factor 2 can be omitted.
+The spin is not considred in this calculation.